-Before starting any work, we need our repairer's expert eye to check over the guitar carefully to make sure there are no major problems, such as cracks in the wood, or anything that will prevent the guitar from being set up properly.
+Before starting any work, we need our repairer's expert eye to check over the guitar carefully to make sure there are no major problems and issues, such as cracks in the wood, or anything that will prevent the guitar from being set up properly.

 At this stage, any instrument that doesn't meet our high standards is sent back to our supplier, who will exchange it for a new one.

 Most acoustic guitars are factory-fitted with light gauge (12-53 or 12-54) strings, although some of the high-end manufacturers, notably Taylor and Collings, now fit medium gauge (13-56) strings as standard.
 Using a set of micrometers, our repairer measures the string gauge, and makes a note of it on our set-up tag.

 It's also very important at this stage that the guitar is tuned up to concert pitch, as the pitch affects the tension of the strings, which in turn affects the geometry of the guitar, particularly the curvature of the neck.

 If you are planning on having your guitar set up then deciding on your preferred gauge and even your most used tuning can have a bearing on how the guitar is set up.
 Equally different strings work for different things, we are always happy to advise on this.

 Once the strings are tuned correctly, the repairer can set the curvature of the neck by adjusting the tension of the truss rod - a long metal rod that's built into the neck behind the fingerboard to counterbalance the tension of the strings.

 Loosening the truss rod increases the curvature of the neck, tightening it makes the neck straighter.
 When set correctly, the neck should have a very slight concave curve to it, which our repairer measures by resting a long, metal straight-edge along the fretboard.